 So, how do we create value with content?
 Well, we can teach with content.
 We can evangelise with content.
-We can tell stories that make common connection with the content.
+We can tell stories that make common connections with the content.

 This kind of content marketers creates every day.
 This is feeding the needs and wants of audiences.
 The purpose is to drive a decision.
 This content is designed to get the sale.

-Feeding the feelings and belief of audiences.
+Feeding the feelings and beliefs of audiences.
 This is to fill the emotional well of the target audience.